The symmetric Square of the Theta Divisor in Genus 4: The Mumford-Tate group in Genus 4

 \section{The Mumford-Tate group $\MT(\Theta)$ in Genus 4}

-One of the key ingredients to the proof of conjecture~\ref{conj:thetasquare} for $g=4$ will be the analysis of the Hodge structure on tensor products of $\bbH^\bullet(X, \delta_\Theta)$.
-This is encoded in the Mumford-Tate group $\MT(\Theta)$ as we recall below.
+One of the ingredients to the proof of the main theorem will be the analysis of the Hodge structure on tensor products of $\bbH^\bullet(X, \delta_\Theta)$.
+As we recall below, this Hodge structure is controlled by the corresponding Mumford-Tate group $\MT(\Theta)$.
 For reductive groups $G$ let $G_{sc}$ be the simply connected covering of the derived group $[G^0, G^0]$ of its Zariski connected component~$G^0$.
-We say, a subset of an algebraic variety is meager if it is contained in a countable union of proper closed subvarieties.
-The goal of this section is to prove the following
+If a subset of an algebraic variety is contained in a countable union of proper closed subvarieties, it is said to be a {\em meager} subset.
+The goal of this section is to prove the following result.